WayPointVenturesOrg/coursewarelibrary/ENU/M365001WV/0101-Provisioning and configuring a Microsoft 365 tenant.md

 9. Close Microsoft Edge.

-**Results**: After completing this exercise, you should have added additional services to the tenant by adding the Enterprise Mobility + Security E5 Trial subscription.
+**Results**: After completing this exercise, you should have added additional services to the tenant by adding the Microsoft Entra ID P2  Trial subscription.

 ## Exercise 3: Configuring Org Settings for the Microsoft 365 tenant